zitterbewegung/awesome-computational-topology/README.md

 - rManifolds a software package that generates random links and braids (note I'm having trouble executing this persons code and if i get it to work I will add a new link to my branch. https://github.com/mauriciogtec/rManifolds/
 - PHCpack: a general-purpose solver for polynomial systems by homotopy continuation http://homepages.math.uic.edu/~jan/PHCpack/phcpack.html
+- PHYJuypter An interface for Juypter for PHCPack https://github.com/JazzTap/phcjupyter
 ## Websites
 - ICMS 2014 Session: Software for Computational Topology http://www.icms2014.appliedtopology.org
 - Louis Kauffmans website: http://homepages.math.uic.edu/~kauffman/ Yang Baxter Equation, Knot Automata and also general guides on knots